GBlackwell1/VR_Robotics/README.md

 Next run the commands:
 ```
 cd ~/catkin_ws/src
-git clone -b noetic-devel https://github.com/Kinovarobotics/kinova-ros kinova-ros
+git clone -b noetic-devel https://github.com/GBlackwell1/kinova-ros-unity
 cd ~/catkin_ws
 ```
-This will clone Kinova's API for the robot.
+This will clone our version of Kinova's API for the robot.
 Before you fully create the workspace, you need to install all dependencies that Kinova requires.
 To do so, run the following command, this will take a while to complete:
 ```
 rosdep install --from-paths src -y --ignore-src
 ```